pastas/pastas/doc/userguide/faqs.rst

 .. rubric:: What does "Pastas" stand for?

 Pastas is not an acronym for something.
+That is why it is not written as PASTAS.
-However we like a good Pasta every once in a while, and as that name was already taken in the Python Packaging Index, we chose for Pastas as the name of the package.
+However, we like a good pasta every once in a while, and as that name was already taken in the Python Packaging Index, we chose for Pastas as the name of the package.